jc9677/hostFS/README.md

 │ ./duckfs                      │
 ...
 ```

-Example 2: Get the top 3 largest file types in the workspace.
+Example 2: List the top 3 file types by total size, with file count, ordered by size.
 ```plaintext
 D SELECT size, count, file_extension AS "type"
   FROM (